2020 United States House of Representatives elections in Michigan: District 3

 The 3rd district is based in western Michigan, and is home to the city of Grand Rapids.
-The incumbent is Libertarian Justin Amash, who was re-elected as a Republican with 54.4% of the vote in 2018, and announced that he was leaving the party on July 4, 2019.
-Amash decided on July 16, 2020 not to seek re-election to his House seat.
+The incumbent was Libertarian Justin Amash, who was re-elected as a Republican with 54.4% of the vote in 2018, and announced that he was leaving the party on July 4, 2019.
+Amash decided on July 16, 2020, not to seek re-election to his House seat.